educational-resources-and-services/bibletags-widget/README.md

 ## Report a bug / request a feature

-* Use this repository's [Issues](https://github.com/educational-resources-and-services/bibletags-widget/issues).
+* Use the appropriate repository's `Issues`.
 Please first check if your bug report / feature request already exists before submitting a new issue.
 * For bug reports, please provide a clear description of the problem and step-by-step explanation of how to reproduce it.
 * For feature requests, please first get to the know the project via the [Design](#design) section below and review the [Roadmap](#roadmap) above to make sure the desired feature is inline with the direction this project is heading.